cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 	3. Select the `Release` build and build the project.
 	4. A custom build event will automatically overwrite the `cgb_post_build_helper.exe` in the [`tools/executables`](./tools/executables) directory, which is the location that is used for executing cgb_post_build_helper as a post build step from the examples.

 At least the third approach should solve the problem.
-(If not, please create an issue and describe your situation in detail.)
+(If not, please create an [Issue](https://github.com/cg-tuwien/cg_base/issues) and describe your situation in detail.)

-**Slow performance when showing lists**
+#### Slow performance when showing lists within CGB Post Build Helper

 Restart the tool to clear the internal lists.
 Right click on the tray icon, and select `Exit`.
+A new instance of CGB Post Build Helper will start at the next build.
+Please note, however, that all the existing lists will be gone after exiting CGB Post Build Helper.
+They are not persisted.

 ### Settings